 First Generation Students at WAC

-What is a first generation college student?
+What makes you a first-generation college student?

 What can I do on campus?